Roman Catholic Relief Act 1813

 The Roman Catholic Relief Act 1813 (53 Geo.
 3. c.
-128) was an Act of the Parliament of the United Kingdom.
-The Act allowed Irish Roman Catholics in England to be elected to all corporations; hold all civil and military offices except the very highest; to a certain extent keep arms; and were allowed to vote.
+128) was an act of the Parliament of the United Kingdom.
+The act allowed Irish Roman Catholics in England to be elected to all corporations; hold all civil and military offices except the very highest; to a certain extent keep arms; and were allowed to vote.
 This was all provided they took the Oath of Allegiance and a new oath abjuring certain doctrines.
-This had previously been granted to them in Ireland by the Catholic Relief Act 1793 passed by the pre-Union Parliament of Ireland.
+This had previously been granted to them in Ireland by the Catholic Relief Act 1793 (33 Geo.
+3. c.
+44) passed by the pre-Union Parliament of Ireland.